StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths: More Related Works: Complementary but Orthogonal Views to

+A complementary line of work mitigates attention outliers through architectural reformulation rather than weight rotation.
+Outlier-efficient attention mechanisms such as Softmax1-based formulations reinterpret attention from an associative memory perspective and suppress low-information tokens by introducing refined energy functions \cite{hu2024outlier}.
+Subsequent extensions apply similar mechanisms to improve robustness by replacing vanilla Softmax with outlier-efficient alternatives \cite{luo2025fast, luo2026frost}.
+While such architectural interventions can improve robustness to post-training quantization, they do not directly address the discretization-induced geometry collapse that arises when the representational lattice itself becomes too coarse.
+In contrast, \algacro{} focuses on stabilizing quantization-aware-training optimization under low-bit constraints by reformulating the rounding surrogate, thereby targeting the training-time gradient geometry rather than attention-level distribution shaping.

-Quantization-aware training (QAT) addresses PTQ's limitations by incorporating quantization effects into training; however, as bitwidth decreases, STE-based training often becomes unstable or biased.
+While most PTQ methods aim to approximate full precision model as accurately as possible, QAT instead tries to learn a new model under low-bit constraints.
+However, as bitwidth decreases, STE-based training often becomes unstable or biased.
 Several works focus on improving training efficiency and scalability of QAT rather than altering the quantization operator itself; examples include block-wise or staged training schemes that reduce computational cost, as well as data-free distillation strategies that remove dependence on large calibration datasets \cite{llmqat2024, efficientqat2025}.
 Another thread leverages self-distillation objectives to stabilize sub-4-bit settings \cite{bitdistiller2024}.

 A complementary line of work reformulates quantization as an approximation or decomposition problem.
-For instance, QBB represents weights as linear combinations of binary bases, replacing multiplications with additions while optimizing scales via distillation \cite{qbb2024}.
+For instance, QBB represents weights as linear combinations of binary bases, replacing multiplications with additions while optimizing scales via distillation \cite{qbb2024,kim2023teacher}.
 LoRA-aware approaches such as LoftQ and IR-QLoRA integrate quantization with low-rank adaptation, either by alternating between quantization and decomposition or by explicitly preserving information through auxiliary connections \cite{loftq2024, irqlora2024}.
-These methods improve efficiency and flexibility but still depend on standard rounding behavior and STE-style gradients.
 Another body of work treats quantization through stochastic or noise-based perspectives, aiming to avoid hard discrete operators during training such as DiffQ which introduces pseudo quantization noise to approximate quantization effects \cite{diffq2022}.
 Similarly, stochastic differentiable quantization frameworks have bitwidths sampled probabilistically and optimized via reparameterization \cite{sdq2022}.

 Differentiable and soft quantization methods more directly target the rounding operation by introducing continuous relaxations.
 DSQ is a representative example, utilizing parameterized smooth function whose sharpness increases during training \cite{gong2019dsq}.
 DSMM \cite{dsmm2024} introduces a differentiable soft min–max loss to reduce weight ranges by making max/min approximations differentiable and learnable.